rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *Rare Flavours*, Ram V & Filipe Andrade

+> We live in the kind of world where people end up with their third or fourth or fifth choice because there just isn't the money in their first choice.
+Every once in a while you get this glimpse of what the world would be like, not if everyone was perfect, but if just a few more people were just a little bit better than they are.
+You get this glimpse of a world where people could get by, maybe not with their first choice, but with a close second.

+- *Lightning Rods*, Helen deWitt

+> This is what it is to love an artist: The moon is always rising above your house.
+The houses of your neighbors look dull and lacking in moonlight.
+But he is always going away from you.
+Inside his head there is always something more beautiful.

+- *Eurydice*, Sarah Ruhl

+> Loud Stone: Didn't you already mourn for your father, young lady?\
+> Little Stone: Some things should be left well enough alone.\
+> Big Stone: To mourn twice is excessive.\
+> Little Stone: To mourn three times a sin.\
+> Loud Stone: Life is like a good meal.\
+> Big Stone: Only gluttons want more food when they finish their helping.\
+> Little Stone: Learn to be more moderate.\
+> Big Stone: It's weird for a dead person to be morbid.\
+> Little Stone: We don't like to watch it!\
+> Loud Stone: We don't like to see it!\
+> Big Stone: It makes me uncomfortable.

+- *Eurydice*, Sarah Ruhl

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.